jviding/ESP8266_OTA_bootloader/2_raw_asm/README.md

 Simple ESP8266 bare-metal app to blink a led. <br />
 Runs raw without the espressif framework.

-Differences to 1_raw_C:             <br />
+Constitutes of:     <br />
-- Linker script truncated           <br />
+- Linker script     <br />
-- Assembly instead of C program
+- Assembly script

-Requires Xtensa toolchain.
+Build requires the Xtensa toolchain.

 # Highlights
-- Linker script generates a symbol for stackpointer address.        <br />
 - Stack control with prologue/epilogue to allow for nested calls.

 # Instructions